-Pour in the proper amount of marine salt into the bucket as instructed by the manufacturer.
+Pour the proper amount of marine salt into the bucket as instructed by the manufacturer.
 Using freshwater aquarium salt or table salt will not yield the desired results.

-Stir the water so that salt dilutes properly.
+Stir the water so that the salt dilutes properly.
 Based on the amount you’ve added and the water’s temperature, it may need several hours of continuous stirring.
 You can let the mixture sit for 20 minutes and stir it once again.